sayhitosujith/BDD_UI/README.md

-# API Automation
+# UI Automation
-This is an API Automation Framework to automate PrizeLogic Services
+This is an BDD UI Automation Framework to automate RingCentral Services